TaylorOD/braintree_integration/README.md

 Include any essential instructions for:
 - Getting it: Unzip the zip file in your root target folder.

 - Installing It: Run "gem install braintree" in the project directory or add the gem "braintree" to your Ruby gem file.
+Then run "bundle install".

 - Configuring It: This app stores environment variables config/credentials.yml.enc which is supported by Rails 5.x or higher.
 This is an encrypted file so you will not be able to read it or edit it directly.
 The file config/master.key holds a small key (or "password") to decrypt the credentials file.

 To add your environment credentials:
-1. In your terminal project directory run: "EDITOR="code --wait" rails credentials:edit" Your unencrypted credentials file will open in your code editor.
+1. In your terminal project directory run: 'EDITOR="code --wait" rails credentials:edit' Your unencrypted credentials file will open in your code editor.
 2. Add your Merchant ID, Public Key, and Private Key as shown in the screenshot below.
 Do not change your secret_key_base.

 ![Credentials](/braintree_ruby_integration/public/screenshots/braintree_credentials_example.png "Credentials")